 The Small Business Improvement Fund (SBIF) program uses Tax Increment Financing (TIF) revenues to help owners of commercial and industrial properties within specific TIF districts to repair or remodel their facilities for their own business or on behalf of tenants.

-Program participants can receive grants to cover between 25 percent and 75 percent of the cost of remodeling work, with a maximum grant of $100,000 for comercial properties and $150,000 for industrial properties.
-The grant, which is administered by Somercor on the City's behalf, does not have to be repaid.
+Program participants can receive grants to cover between 25 percent and 75 percent of the cost of remodeling work, with a maximum grant of $100,000 for commercial properties and $150,000 for industrial properties.
+The grant, which is administered by SomerCor on the City's behalf, does not have to be repaid.